 Step 1: Earn a Bachelor's Degree

-Completing a bachelor's degree program is the first necessary step in becoming an adult education instructor.
-Grades may factor into some state licensing processes, so committing to coursework can be important even at this early stage.
+Completing a bachelor's degree program is required to be an adult education instructor.
+Grades may factor into some state licensing processes, so committing to coursework is crucial to success.
 Additionally, courses that develop a student's understanding of educational theory and philosophy may be helpful, as positions often require teachers to be up-to-date on adult instructional models.

 Step 2: Gain Experience Working as a Volunteer

-Not all adult education instructors are paid professionals.
-Many people volunteer their time to share education with adults who are in need of it.
-For this reason, individuals can build up their experience an adult education instructor by volunteering in unpaid positions.
-The three areas of expertise, as determined by the federal government, are adult basic education (ABE), adult secondary education (ASE) and English literacy instruction (ESL or EFL).
+Not all adult education instructors are paid professionals; instead, many volunteer their time.
+For this reason, individuals can gain experience by volunteering in unpaid positions.
+The three areas of expertise, as determined by the federal government, are adult basic education (ABE), adult secondary education (ASE), and English literacy instruction (ESL or EFL).
 Community-based organizations may be funded locally, through their states, or with grants that are paid indirectly by the federal government.

 Step 3: Undergo State Licensing Procedure

-Especially for government-run, government-funded programs or public school-associated programs that may be subject to government oversight, adult education teachers may find it necessary to undergo a state licensing process.
+Especially for government-run, government-funded programs or public school-associated programs that may be subject to government oversight, adult education teachers may be required to obtain state licensing.
 This process involves certification, and may have such requirements as a bachelor's degree with a minimum specific GPA.

 Requirements vary between states, and licensing is not a requirement in all states, so teachers should look to their local government education departments for guidance.
-In some states, these teaching licenses are not the same as those for public school teachers, though they may come from the same departments.
-In other states, normal state licensing requirements for teachers are applied.
-In those cases, the licensing requirements are generally a bachelor's degree and completion of a teacher training program.
+In some cases, adult education licenses are not the same as those for public school teachers.
+In other states, normal state licensing requirements for teachers are applied and include a bachelor's degree and completion of a teacher training program.